amorist/awesome/README.md

 ## CSS

+- [hugo-theme-hello-friend](https://github.com/panr/hugo-theme-hello-friend) - Pretty basic theme for Hugo that covers all of the essentials.
+All you have to do is start typing!
 - [gorm.io](https://github.com/go-gorm/gorm.io) - GORM official site
 - [pl-drag-template](https://github.com/livelyPeng/pl-drag-template) - 一个h5可视化编辑器项目
 - [json-api](https://github.com/json-api/json-api) - A specification for building JSON APIs